Leaving the House for 3 Days or 3 Months? 5 Must-Dos Before Your Trip

-And if you have a regular tank water heater, you’ll want to turn it off at the breaker; if you don’t, it will keep heating and reheating the water in the tank, Abrams says.
+And if you have a regular tank water heater, you’ll want to turn it off at the breaker; if you don’t, it will keep heating and reheating the water in the tank, Abrams said.

 Feeling wary about shutting off the water entirely?
 Consider turning off the water valve leading to your washing machine.
-“Doing so reduces the chance that your home will flood due to a burst washing machine hose — the single greatest cause of accidental home flooding,” Abrams says.
+“Doing so reduces the chance that your home will flood due to a burst washing machine hose — the single greatest cause of accidental home flooding,” Abrams said.

 4. Stop Vampires